phdonner/phdonner/README.md

 You can have closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.

-### 📚 References on Markdown

-_The Markdown Guide_
-by Matt Cone, 2020.

-_Using Markdown: A Short Instruction Guide_
-by William Dyer, 2018.

 ### 🔗 Links to Markdown articles

 [John Gruber's Markdown introduction on his Daring Fireball site](https://daringfireball.net/projects/markdown/)